 Guides to playing Mahjong.

-An overview of Mahjong game rules and explanations of key terminology.
-To start the game, depending on the version of Mahjong being played, each player is dealt either 13 or 16 tiles.
-A ‘turn’ in Mahjong involves a player drawing a tile from the wall (or draw pile) and then […]Read more
+An extensive overview of Mahjong’s game rules and explanations of the key terminology used.
+To start a game of Mahjong, depending on the version of Mahjong being played, each player is dealt either 13 or 16 tiles.
+A ‘turn’ in Mahjong involves a player drawing a tile from the wall […]Read more

 jdr52blink asked: A friend told me she plays mahjong solitaire and gets up to round 18.
 When I play mahjong solitaire not using all my shuffles I can only reach up to round 3 or 4?
 The game just ends and tells me my Final Score.
 Why can’t I play […]Read more